/*

 <<set $amendmentsAccepted to $amendmentsAccepted + 1>>

-<<goto "Enroute2">>"Two-seven Echo Romeo, unable is noted, but I have no other option — New York is asking for direct SPUDS.
-Can you proceed direct SPUDS and we'll handle the rest farther north?"
+<<goto "Enroute2">>"Two-seven Echo Romeo, unable is noted, but I don't have another option for you.
+New York is asking for direct SPUDS.
+Can you proceed direct SPUDS and we'll work the rest farther north?"

 "Two-seven Echo Romeo, correction, direct SPUDS approved, flight plan route BIGGY, expect ILS 19 Teterboro."